LeeAaron702/ChatBotApp/Readme.md

 The ISC license allows permission to use, copy, modify, and/or distribute software for any purpose with or without fee, provided that the license notice and copyright notice is included in all copies.

-The dependencies listed in the package.json files have their respective licenses, and using them in your applications means you agree to comply with their licensing terms.

-For full details on the ISC license, you may refer to ISC License.

-Please note that the license does not include a warranty.
-In using this software, no promises are made regarding the quality, performance, or safety of the code.
-Users should thoroughly test and evaluate the software before using it in any production applications.